History of Major League Baseball on ABC: 1986–1988

 The 1987 World Series was the final one that ABC aired that went the full seven games.
 The next time that ABC broadcast a World Series in 1989, the Oakland Athletics swept the San Francisco Giants in four games.
 For the final World Series that ABC broadcast to date, 1995, they split the coverage with NBC.
 ABC only covered Games 1, 4–5 and a seventh game had it been necessary.
 ABC overall, drew a 24.0 rating for their coverage of the 1987 World Series.

 In a February 2015 interview, Al Michaels alleged the Twins pumped artificial crowd noise into the Metrodome during the 1987 World Series.
 Responding to Michaels' theory, Twins President Dave St. Peter said that he did not think the Twins needed "conspiracy theories" in order to win the World Series.
 Instead, he argued that "appreciation and respect" should be paid to players like Frank Viola, Gary Gaetti, Kent Hrbek, and Kirby Puckett, who, he said, "came out of nowhere to win a championship."

 During the 1988 Writers Guild of America strike, networks benefited from sports programming, including NBC, which relied on the Summer Olympics in September and the World Series in October, and ABC, which in addition to its postseason baseball coverage, moved up the start time for the early weeks of Monday Night Football (when Al Michaels was unavailable to do play-by-play on Monday Night Football, which he had done for ABC beginning in 1986 due to his postseason baseball duties, Frank Gifford covered for him) from 9 p.m.
-ET to 8 pm.
+ET to 8 p.m.
 ET (MacGyver, which normally aired at 8 pm, was not yet ready with new episodes).

 Come the 1988 League Championship Series, ABC under the guidance of new executive producer Geoffrey Mason, debuted fatter and wider graphics that gave off a cleaner, sharper look complete with a black border.
 ABC also debuted a new energetic, symphonic-pop styled musical theme, composed by Kurt Bestor, which would become an all-compassing theme of sorts for ABC Sports during this time period.
 ABC also begun employing the services of Pinnacle Productions Inc., a video-production company based out of Spokane, Washington, to create the opening title sequences for their sports telecasts.

-ABC's coverage of Game 2 of the 1988 NLCS didn't start until 10 pm.
+ABC's coverage of Game 2 of the 1988 NLCS didn't start until 10 p.m.
 ET due to a presidential debate.
 This is the latest ever scheduled start for an LCS game.